aiman-al-masoud/deixiscript/src/transpile/README.md

 - [and more](./ambiguities.md)

-Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to:
+Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to limited expressivity of JS:

-- limited expressivity of JS, eg: lack of universal quantification. (although JS has querySelector for DOM) BTW, if entities are created dynamically at runtime, you can't just spawn multiple ASTs to edit them all.
+- Lack of universal quantification. (although JS has querySelector for DOM).
+BTW, if entities are created dynamically at runtime, you can't just spawn multiple ASTs to edit them all.

+- Initialization with head and modifiers treated as: call to constructor and then property assigments as two or more separate commands.

 # Intermediate AST